-This post is about the Termux commands list and gives you an overview of how to use the basic commands for Termux for performing basic tasks.
+This post is about the Termux commands list and gives you an overview of how to use the basic commands for Termux to perform basic tasks.

 With the help of Termux, you can easily install the applications that run on the Linux platform via the APT package manager.
-Some best tools for Termux are Metasploit, Tool-X, SQLMap, XploitSpy, Wireshark, Fsociety, and many more.
-There are two package managers available in Termux first is "apt" and another is "pkg" you can install any app that is available for Termux with the help of these package managers.
+Some of the best tools for Termux are Metasploit, Tool-X, SQLMap, XploitSpy, Wireshark, Fsociety, and many more.
+There are two package managers available in Termux.
+The first is "apt" and another is "pkg" You can install any app that is available for Termux with the help of these package managers.
 If you are bored with Termux, you must try some Termux alternatives.

 The commands used in Termux are similar to Linux shell commands.
 Just like you would type commands in a Linux terminal to perform tasks, you can type the same or similar commands in the Termux terminal to achieve the same results.